rcl-ssl/docs/api/azure-keyvault.md

 ---
-title: Create Azure DNS
+title: Create Azure Key Vault
-description: API for creating a certificate using and Azure DNS Zone
+description: API for creating a Certificate using an Azure DNS Zone and storing it in Azure Key Vault
 parent: API
-nav_order: 5
+nav_order: 6
 ---

-# Azure DNS Certificate
+# Azure Key Vault + DNS Certificate
 **V8.0**

-In this section, you will learn how to create a [Certificate using an Azure DNS Zone](../portal/azure-dns.md) (including [SAN](../portal/azure-dns-san.md)) with the [RCL SSL API](./api.md).
+In this section, you will learn how to create a [Certificate using an Azure DNS Zone](../portal/azure-keyvault.md) (including [SAN](../portal/azure-keyvault-san.md)) and store the certificate in Azure Key Vault with the [RCL SSL API](./api.md).

 ## Prerequisites